Cloud-CV/IDE/docs/source/keras_json_usage_1.md

-## Basics of Using the Exported Keras Model
+## Loading an exported Keras model

 We want to export our model for Keras from Fabrik.